gmalysa/ld2l/client/markdown/rules.md

 4. Teammates and friends may not communicate through any means during a game.
 If you suspect there is an issue with this contact an admin for further investigation.

-5. “Official” or otherwise admin-sanctioned spectators are always permitted in broadcast slots unless it causes technical issues.
+5. "Official" or otherwise admin-sanctioned spectators are always permitted in broadcast slots unless it causes technical issues.

 6. If an official streamer or broadcaster is assigned to a series, penalties will not be applied if they are late or the reason that a match is delayed.
 You must, however, wait for them unless instructed otherwise.
 Contact an admin if your game is experiencing delays due to official broadcasters.